ikkez/F3-Sugar/Pagination/README.md

 ### some more tuning

 -	`setRange($range)`
-	bases on your current page, it will display the next and previous pages within `$range`.
-Default it 2.
+	baseb on your current page, it will display the next and previous pages within `$range`.
+Default is 2.

 ### Future